jclement/blog/content/post/2015/gpg-smartcard/index.md

 I did this on Windows because it was convenient but there are packages for OSX and Linux too.
 There is also the *ykpersonalize* CLI tool that can do this.

+{{<alert>}}
-<div class="danger">Use the Yubikey Neo Manager to verify that you have the OpenPGP applet &gt;= 1.0.10 due to a [bug in previous versions of the app on the Yubikey Neo](https://developers.yubico.com/ykneo-openpgp/SecurityAdvisory%202015-04-14.html) that allows a bypass of the PIN when performing cryptographic operations.</div>
+Use the Yubikey Neo Manager to verify that you have the OpenPGP applet &gt;= 1.0.10 due to a [bug in previous versions of the app on the Yubikey Neo](https://developers.yubico.com/ykneo-openpgp/SecurityAdvisory%202015-04-14.html) that allows a bypass of the PIN when performing cryptographic operations.
+{{</alert>}}

 ![Yubikey Neo Manager](yubikey-mode.png)